 - The incubation step of 50°C for 2 minutes must be added if a uracil-N-glycosylase is used to prevent carryover contamination.
 UNG degrades any dUMP-containing PCR products. - 2.
-During the initial denaturation step UNG and antibodies that block Taq DNA Polymerase are inactivated.
-The anti-Taq antibodies and UNG require at least 2 min or 10 min incubation at 95°C, respectively.
-When UNG is not used in PCR reaction the duration of the initial denaturation step can be reduced to 2-5 min at 95°C. - 3.
+During the initial denaturation step on Taq DNA Polymerase is activated and UNG is inactivated. on Taq DNA polymerase requires 15 min incubation at 95°C to be activated. - 3.
 UNG activity may be partially restored at temperatures lower than 55°C due to refolding.
 It is recommended to perform PCR using a temperature equal 55°C or above for the annealing step.
-After completing the PCR cool reactions to 4°C and load directly on a gel or store frozen. - 4.
+After completing the PCR, cool reactions to 4°C and load directly on a gel or store frozen. - 4.
 Melting curve analysis should be performed to verify the specificity and identity of PCR products.
 Melting curve analysis is an analysis step built into the software of real-time cyclers.
 Melting curve data between 65°C and 95°C should be acquired. - 5.
 Data acquisition should be performed during the extension step.
 To suppress fluorescence readings caused by the generation of primer-dimers an additional data acquisition step can be added to the protocol.
-It is possible when $T{\rm m}$ of primer-dimers differs from $T{\rm m}$ of the specific product ($T{\rm m}$ are generated during melting curve analysis).
-The temperature of the data acquisition step should be above $T{\rm m}$ of primer-dimers but approximately 3°C below the $T{\rm m}$ of the specific product. - Always check the PCR product specificity by gel electrophoresis when designing a new assay.
-Melting temperatures of the specific product and primer-dimers may overlap,
+It is possible when T_m of primer-dimers differs from T_m of the specific product (T_m are generated during melting curve analysis).
+The temperature of the data acquisition step should be above T_m of primer-dimers but approximately 3°C below the T_m of the specific product. - Always check the PCR product specificity by gel electrophoresis when designing a new assay.
+Melting temperatures of the specific product and primer-dimers may overlap.